coderaiser/putout/README.md

 - `filesCount` - count of files with errors
 - `errorsCount` count of errors

 You can avoid any of this and use only what you nead.
-To make possible using with `putout` add prefix `putout-formatter-` to your `npm package`, and add tags `putout`, `formatter`, `putout-formatter`.
+To make your formatter usable with `putout`, add the prefix `putout-formatter-` to your `npm` package, and add the tags `putout`, `formatter`, `putout-formatter`.

 ### Eslint Formatters